Jocelyn Kelleher, Principal

 Welcome to Crocker Highlands Elementary School!
 There are three things that make Crocker Highlands such a special place.
 First, we have great kids!
 Second, we have an outstanding principal and teachers dedicated to bringing out the best in our children.
 Third, we have incredible involvement and support from our parents.

 Crocker has a well rounded curriculum focusing on meeting the needs of a diverse population.
-The school currently enrolls approximately 350 children in kindergarten through fifth grade, with three classes each for kindergarten through 3rd grade, two classes each for 4th and 5th grades, and one special education class.
-In addition to regular classroom activities, our students also participate in art, computer, p.e., and vocal music classes.
+The school currently enrolls approximately 450 children in kindergarten through fifth grade, with three classes each for kindergarten through 2nd grade, four 3rd grade, two classes each for 4th and 5th grades and one combination 4th/5th grade class.
+In addition to regular classroom activities, our students also participate in art, computer, library, vocal music classes and more.

 First Graduating Class 1928